 The poaching programs also set up a negative and confrontational atmosphere between the client and its professional services firms, with the poacher acting as a 3rd party police force to keep the client’s hands clean.

 This all logically leads to the question of “what’s next?”
 In a clearly broken system, there’s room for a win-win disruption for all stakeholders involved, and that’s exactly what we’re going to do.
+We take a similar approach with our expense allocation software.

 The Gamekeeper Approach